Table of Contents[Hide][Show]

 If You’re Going to Hand Out Candy…

-Opt for pre-packaged treats from reputable companies who use organic or natural ingredients with few to no additives.
-These are my favorite healthier candy “compromises” since their ingredient lists are a lot less… scary!
+Opt for pre-packaged treats from reputable companies that use organic or natural ingredients with few to no additives.
+These are my favorite healthier candy “compromises” since their ingredients are a lot less… scary!

 What’s your policy on candy on Halloween?
 Which healthy Halloween treats would you like to see your kids bring home?